merlinyx/599-Knitting-Assignments/README.md

 The five images are in `./sample_results/hw1`.
 I fixed a couple of typos in the code (marked with #comment) and in the comments (unmarked).

 ### Assignment: KnitGraphs to Knitout
 The five knitout files are in `./sample_results/hw3`.
-I fixed a couple of typos in the comments and a couple of bugs in my hw1 code.
+Running `python tests/test_knitgraph_to_knitout.py` can generate these files fresh.
+I fixed some typos in the comments/raw strings and a couple of bugs in my hw1 code.

+### Assignment: KnitSpeak to KnitOut
+The five images are in `./sample_results/hw4`.
+To match the test strings in the test file, I used all lowercases for the cable symbols instead of the capitalized version as in the original comments.